Home Stays How to Book a Luxury Villa

 • Step 1 — Define the parameters before searching: Group size, exact dates, destination, total budget (not just rental rate), and any non-negotiable features — number of bedrooms, pool, proximity to coast or town.
 Searching without clear parameters wastes time on properties that will not work.

-• Step 2 — Use a curated platform for quality confidence: Plum Guide (under 3% acceptance rate), One Fine Stay (every property personally managed), Top Villas (specialist Mediterranean and Caribbean), or Olivers Travels (character properties in Europe).
-Each platform curates differently — but all four provide significantly better quality assurance than mass-market marketplaces.
+• Step 2 — Use a curated platform for quality confidence: Plum Guide (under 3% acceptance rate, every property physically inspected), One Fine Stay (every property personally managed), Top Villas (specialist Mediterranean and Caribbean), or Olivers Travels (character properties in Europe).
+All four provide significantly better quality assurance than mass-market marketplaces.

 • Step 3 — Request the full cost breakdown before committing: Ask explicitly for cleaning fee, security deposit amount and hold method, pool heating cost if applicable, tourist tax, and any utility cap.
 Get this in writing before paying anything.